Published by Carl Hedinger. Last Updated on November 3, 2023.

 Bridal Veil Falls

-82 miles (1 hour 34 minutes)
+82 miles from Asheville (1 hour 34 minutes)

-This is the first of two Bridal Veil waterfalls near Asheville, Brevard, and Cherokee that we’ll mention.
-The other one is inside DuPont State Recreational Forest and this one is a roadside waterfall between Highlands and Franklin on US 64.
+This is the first of two “Bridal Veil” named waterfalls near Asheville that we’ll mention.
+The other Bridal Veil Falls is inside DuPont State Recreational Forest and this one is a roadside waterfall between Highlands and Franklin on US 64.

 All you have to do is pull off, get out of your car, and admire this Bridal Veil.
-When the road is in service, you can even drive behind the falls.

-Waterfalls near Asheville (Waterfall Hikes)
+Waterfalls near Asheville (Hikes)

-27 miles (31 minutes)
+27 miles from Asheville (31 minutes)